gvwilson/sdxjs/debugger/index.md

 ### Translating JSON to assembler

-Write a tool that translates the JSON program representation into the assembly code of [%x virtual-machine %].
+Write a tool that translates the JSON program representation into the assembly code of [%x vm %].
 To simplify things,
 increase the number of registers so that there is always storage for intermediate results